hyperledger-labs/fabric-operations-console/packages/stitch/docs/README.md

 	client_prv_key_b64pem: "string", // the orgs private key in a base 64 encoded PEM format
 	orderer_host: "http://orderer_url.com:8080", // *grpc-web* url to orderer. include proto & port
 	channel_id: "testchainid",   // id of the channel

+	// if the start and stop block are the same, 1 block is returned
+	// if they are both null, the latest block (highest) is returned
+	// if stop block is null, the block starting from start_block and up to the latest are returned
-	start_block: 4,              // integer of the block to get, blocks start at 0
+	start_block: 4,   // integer of the first block to get (blocks start at 0)
-	stop_block: 4,  // set it to the same value in "start_block"...
-I know.. dsh todo!
+	stop_block: 5,    // integer of the last block to get (the stop block is included in response)

-	include_bin: false, // [optional] defaults false, if true response will include protobuf
+	include_bin: false, // [optional] defaults false, if true response will include protobuf as bin

 	// [optional] type of block decoder to use.
 	// defaults "v1"